sindresorhus/emittery/readme.md

 #### offAny([listener])

-Unsubscribe an `onAny` listener.
+Remove an `onAny` subscription.

-If you don't pass in a `listener`, it will remove all `onAny` listeners.
+If you don't pass in a `listener`, it will remove all `onAny` subscriptions.

 #### clear()